-Obviously, you may like to continue with your GCSE language to A Level.
+Obviously, you may like to continue with your GCSE language to A Level or as part of the International Baccalaureat.
 As a facilitating subject, it may lead to increased chances of getting into university, a higher salary and wider employment opportunities later on.
 A person with a language degree is the second most employable after medicine.

-Please contact Curriculum Area Leader: Mrs R.Waters (RWaters@wadebridge.cornwall.sch.uk)
+• Please contact Curriculum Area Leader: Mrs R.Waters (RWaters@wadebridge.cornwall.sch.uk)